MeryemAk/dRNASeq/README.md

 ## Wiki pages
 The workflow can be executed in two ways:
-- Using the singular scripts (semi-automated)
+- Using the singular scripts
-- Using Nextflow (automated)
+- Using Nextflow

 For more information on how to start, refer to the Standard Operating Procedures of [Nextflow](https://github.com/MeryemAk/dRNASeq/wiki/Standard-Operating-Procedure-for-Nextflow) or the [scripts](https://github.com/MeryemAk/dRNASeq/wiki/Standard-Operating-Procedure-for-scripts).